-In 2012, an increase of 295 million tonnes in measured and indicated resources and 201 million tonnes of inferred resources was attributable to higher assumed metal prices.
-Pit shells used to constrain reserves were prepared on the basis of various assumed prices averaging US\$1.90/lb copper.
-Within these pit shells, internal cut-offs for reserve reporting were based on US\$2.70/lb copper, US\$13.60/lb molybdenum and a C\$1.10 per US\$1.00 exchange rate.
-Reserve estimates at Highland Valley are unusually sensitive to underlying metal price and cost assumptions given the extensive low grade mineralization.
-If reserves were estimated within pit shells optimized assuming US\$2.70/lb copper, which is the optimization price for pit shells used to constrain resource estimates, then subject to permitting, tailings capacity and other engineering considerations, a majority of the reported measured and indicated resource would be expected to be converted to reserves.
+In 2013, an increase of 350.2 million tonnes in resources was attributable to higher assumed metal prices.
+Pit shells used to constrain reserves were prepared on the basis of various assumed prices averaging US\$2.06/lb copper.
+Within these pit shells, internal cut-offs for reserve reporting were based on US\$2.80/lb copper, US\$13.70/lb molybdenum and a C\$1.10 per US\$1.00 exchange rate.

 Current reserves are expected to support a mine life to 2027.